Credit Cards With Airport Lounge Access

 Details

-• Get 150,000 bonus Qantas Points with the American Express Qantas Business Rewards Card when applying by 1 July 2025, getting approved, and spending at least $6,000 within 3 months of approval.
-Exclusive to new American Express Card Members.
+• Get 150,000 bonus Qantas Points plus $250 in your Qantas Business Rewards Travel Fund when you apply by 7 October 2025, get approved, and spend at least $6,000 within 3 months of approval.
+Exclusive to new American Express card members.

 • Earn 2 Qantas Points per $1 spent on Qantas products and services, up to 1.25 points per $1 spent on everyday spend, and 0.5 Qantas Points per $1 spent on government spend, utilities, and insurance.